quantum-corn/reacting/README.md

 ### Beginning

-After I progressed considerably into JavaScript(hereafter called Javascript) and also implemented some of it in my [site](https://brokenbricks.netlify.app), I had a feeling there was more to make great sites, such as [this](https://www.seanv.dev).
-After trying to dig around a bit I learnt that it was made out of React(hereafter called React).
+After I progressed considerably into JavaScript and also implemented some of it in my [site](https://brokenbricks.netlify.app), I had a feeling there was more to make great sites, such as [this](https://www.seanv.dev).
+After trying to dig around a bit I learnt that it was made out of React.
 After I digged further, I learned that React is a Javascript framework by Meta, the same company that runs Facebook.
 Say what you may about the platform or the company, the aesthetics and UI/UX are to die for.
 That is my goal here.
 What I also learned is that this framework is responsible to give the site an app-like feel, compared to the site-like feel of the past.
 So, I decided to learn React.

 ---